Anna042023/CrossCityBench/README.md

 </div>
 <br>

-This paper proposes CrossCityBench, a benchmark framework for cross-city traffic prediction, with its core work structured around a three-tier logic of "**Evaluation–Diagnosis–Decision**".
+This paper proposes CrossCityBench, a benchmark framework for cross-city traffic prediction, with its core work structured around a three-tier logic of "**Evaluation-Diagnosis-Decision**".

 - **Evaluation**: A unified evaluation system is constructed, systematically categorizing methods into single-domain models, cross-city transfer models (including alignment-based, meta-learning-based, pre-training-based, and knowledge distillation-based strategies), and privacy-preserving collaborative models.